ocp4-disconnected/config/Install.md

 ```

 ### Run Content Gathering Playbook to Prepare Disconnected Environments:

-#### Ensure A Valid Pull-Secret Exists:

-You can get your pull secret from [https://console.redhat.com/openshift/create/local](https://console.redhat.com/openshift/create/local) and store it in `~/.docker/config` of the host where you're running the automation.

-> NOTE: If the pull-secret is absent, it will cause the automation to fail but you can simply add it and rerun the playbook.

-#### Run the Gather Content Playbook:

 If you are deploying on a disconnected system then you will first need to gather all of the openshift content on a machine that has internet connection and transfer it over.
 There is a playbook that you can run which will gather the appropriate content:

 ```shell
 ansible-playbook -K gather-content.yml